benjamineeckh/kul-typst-template/tests/test2/test2.typ

     color: (background-color:(0, 0, 1, 0), text-color:black)
   ),

-  // Change to "nl" for the Dutch template
+  // Change to "it" for the Italian template
   lang: "en",

   // University logo